 To park on campus, you are required to have an official parking permit issued by UConn Health.
 You will be assigned a parking location and can park only in your designated area.

-For details on parking, registration forms, shuttle schedules, and parking updates, visit the Parking and Transportation website at https://health.uconn.edu/park/
+For details on parking, registration forms, shuttle schedules, and parking updates, visit the Parking and Transportation website.
+Their offices are located on the 3rd floor of the ASB-Administrative Services Building (behind the helipad near the roundabout).

-Your UConn Health ID (later a record of how much graduate school has aged you) also doubles as your library card with a UPC sticker attached to it.
-You can get the UPC sticker from the library’s Front Desk.
+Your UConn Health ID (later a record of how much graduate school has aged you) also doubles as your library card.

 Books and Journals